-- Bennett Lake is big and sometimes very windy; floatation and spray decks are advised
+- Bennett and Lindeman Lakes are big and sometimes very windy; floatation and spray decks are advised

-- The rapids on One-Mile River are class III/IV; do not attempt in a canoe or sea kayak
+- The rapids on One-Mile River are class III+; do not attempt in a canoe or sea kayak

 - Stay on the trails when transporting your canoe or sea kayak around Bennett